Kiruna Church Relocation to Be Broadcast Live on SVT

 Share this article

 The complicated relocation of the culturally and historically valuable and over 600 ton heavy church has required many years of preparation.
 A completely new road has been built for the transport of the church, which must be moved to a new location due to LKAB's mining.
-The actual move is taking place with the help of specially built trailers.
+The actual move takes place with the help of specially built trailers.

 Moving this church in one stage will undoubtedly be exciting to participate in, says Johan Erhag.